 A marine engine room crew is made up certified and non-certified crew members who are responsible for maintaining the mechanical operations of offshore vessels.

-A certified crew consists of a chief engineer, second engineer, third engineer, fourth engineer and marine engineer trainee.
-Responsibilities increase as one progresses from trainee to chief engineer.
+A certified crew consists of a chief engineer, second engineer, third engineer, fourth engineer, and marine engineer trainee.
 This crew operates, troubleshoots and monitors all mechanical, electrical, hydraulic, refrigeration, water treatment and propulsion systems on the vessel.
 They also keep watch on deck.

 A non-certified crew consists of junior engineers, pumpmen, oilers and wipers.
 Their duties include basic maintenance and operation, such as keeping all equipment lubricated and clean.

 The number and variety of certified and non-certified engineering jobs aboard a vessel will depend on its type, size and complexity.

 - Sub-sector Oil and gas services, Pipelines, Offshore

 - Environment Primarily outdoor work

 - Education High school diploma